-Care of your SQM
+Care of your SQM-L

-The SQM is a fairly simple and robust device.
+The SQM-L is a fairly simple and robust device.
 Avoid dropping, immersing, and compressing it and it will give you years of dependable service.
 Keep the faceplate clean and ensure that the battery still has useful capacity.
-If you have left your SQM for a long period of time (i.e. years) and see a white, powdery substance around one of the battery contacts, your battery will need to be replaced and the contacts cleaned before you can expect reliable operation.
+If you have left your SQM-L for a long period of time (i.e. years) and see a white, powdery substance around one of the battery contacts, your battery will need to be replaced and the contacts cleaned before you can expect reliable operation.

-The SQM should not be negatively affected by dew during normal operation EXCEPT for the reduction in received light by the sensor.
+The SQM-L should not be negatively affected by dew during normal operation EXCEPT for the reduction in received light by the sensor.
 Make sure that the sensor faceplate has been wiped before making measurements.

 During storage, make sure that the pushbutton is not being continuously pressed since the meter will draw current from the battery and drain it in that situation.
-The protective plastic pushbutton sleeve that was shipped with the meter can be removed during use and re-installed during storage.